Back

 5. Making something subjective can help.
 For example, the line ‘for the best choice of X’, could be tricky to approve.
 Changing it to ‘our customers found their best choice of X’ is overtly subjective and can usually be approved with just an explanation from the advertiser.

-However, looking more broadly at the industry as a whole, we’ve sensed a real focus on this topic from all stakeholders in recent years.
+Looking more broadly at the industry as a whole, we’ve sensed a real focus on this topic from all stakeholders in recent years.
 The AA’s Trust Working group has been a particular driver, working with The ASA on an awareness campaign that enlisted the help of Mediacom Edinburgh, Leith agency and household brands Churchill, IRN-BRU, Lloyds Bank, Marmite and Tesco.
-Following a successful 2021 pilot study in Scotland which “increased trust of the ad industry overall” the UK-wide campaign was successfully launched in October last year.
+Following a successful 2021 pilot study in Scotland which “increased trust of the ad industry overall” the UK-wide campaign was successfully launched in October 2022 and has since run every year.
+The campaign continues to contribute to a steady rise in the public’s trust in advertising, from 30% in 2022 to 39% in the first half of 2025.

-So, with an agreed focus for the eco-system of the industry, and with a large amount of successful work already being carried out, we believe that 2023 will be the year to double down on fostering that all important concept of trust.
+So, with trust as an agreed focus for the eco-system of the industry, and with a large amount of successful work already being carried out, we believe that now is the time to double down on fostering that all important concept of trust.
 We’re proud to play our part in building trust in UK advertising and are looking forward to working together as a collective to take the industry further.

 19th April 2023